-Prerequisites:

-Psychology 205 or Psychology 200 and 201 - Principles of Psychology I & II
+Prerequisites: Psychology 200 and 201

 Required Text: John Benjafield (2010).
-A History of Psychology (3rd edition).
+A History of Psychology (4th edition).
 Oxford University Press.

-Course Notes: All class notes will be posted on Blackboard for which you are automatically registered if you are registered in this class.
-You can find our 305 notes by logging into blackboard at: http://blackboard.ucalgary.ca.
+Course Notes: All class notes will be posted on D2L for which you are automatically registered if you are registered in this class.
+You can find our 305 notes by logging into D2L.